Pound struggles on prospect of new Scottish independence vote | Business

 Pound struggles on prospect of new Scottish independence vote

-Sterling fell to an almost nine-month low versus the euro on Tuesday after Scotland's First Minister Nicola Sturgeon said she was set to share details on plans for a new independence referendum.
+Sterling fell to an almost 13-month low versus the euro on Tuesday after Scotland's First Minister Nicola Sturgeon said she was set to share details on plans for a new independence referendum.

-British Prime Minister Boris Johnson and his Conservative Party, which is in opposition in Scotland, strongly oppose a referendum, saying the issue was settled in 2014 when Scots voted against independence by 55% to 45%.
-Versus a strengthening euro, the pound fell 1% to 86.62 pence at 1245 GMT, touching its lowest level against the single currency since July last year.
+British Prime Minister Boris Johnson does not believe now is the time to be talking about another referendum on Scottish independence, his spokesman said.
+Johnson and his Conservative Party, which is in opposition in Scotland, strongly oppose a referendum, saying the issue was settled in 2014 when Scots voted against independence by 55% to 45%.

+Versus the euro, the pound fell 1.2% to 86.81 pence at 1412 GMT, its lowest level against the single currency since May last year.
+After briefly rising against the dollar, the pound fell 1% to $1.2002, its lowest level since the start of the pandemic in March 2020.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)